-The news yesterday that Gerard Basset had died after his short illness with cancer was met with great sadness, but also an outpouring of admiration, memories and tributes to one of the most respected, influential and clearly loved wine figures in the world.
+Yesterday’s memorial for Gerard Basset was a fitting tribute to one of the most legendary figures in the world of wine.
+It was a day of great sadness, but also an outpouring of admiration, memories and tributes to one of the most respected, influential and clearly loved wine figures in the world, with over 600 people flying in from all over the world to pay their respects.
 He was also one of the most decorated and unique in being able to have MW, MS, MBA and even an OBE after his name.
-Here, in our own personal tribute to Gerard, we share the interview we did with him in the late summer of 2017 that at the time marked 10 years since he and his wife, Nina, opened Hotel TerraVina.
+Here, in our own personal tribute, we share the interview we did with him in the late summer of 2017 that at the time marked 10 years since he and his wife, Nina, opened Hotel TerraVina.
 We also looked back over such a memorable life that touched and influenced so many people.
 Here’s to you Gerard…You’ll Never Walk Alone.

 When we sat down with Gerard for this interview in August 2017 it was only a few weeks before he was diagnosed with cancer.
 As we all stop, reflect and pay tribute to this wonderful man, it is also an opportunity to remember and celebrate an extraordinary life and career that touched so many people.
 Here are his own personal memories of the many steps he had to take to make him the man, the colleague and the inspiration that we all now remember.